AdamSanyo88/adamonfire/blog.md

 <p>There was one positive thing about the whole tariff ordeal and that is related to my preparedness to FIRE.
 Up until Trump's annoucement and the market meltdown, I thought that I have everything I need to monitor my portfolio...<a href="blog-3"><strong> continue reading here</strong></a>.</p>
 <br/>
 <h5>Trump made me panic sell</h5>
 <p>So I was right about the markets being too high up.
-The only problem was that I didn't expect them to come down like this. <strong>Trump with his billboard show managed to make everything plunge in just 7 days</strong>.
+The only problem was that I didn't expect them to come down like this.
+Trump with his billboard show managed to make everything plunge in just 7 days.
 I was actually cautious about this and sold... <a href="blog-2"><strong> continue reading here</strong></a>.</p>

 <br/>
 <h5>550 days to go</h5>